ChristineLei/soul/doc/user-http_en.md

   }
    ```

-* Kick off your project, your interface intercats with gateway.
+* Kick off your project, your interface interacts with gateway.

-## gateway intercats with http request（（other language，not springMvc）
+## gateway interacts with http request（（other language，not springMvc）

 * first of all, find the divide plug-in in `soul-admin`, then add selctor and regulator which will compare and screen the flux.